yunfan/punyforth/README.md

   loop ;
 ```

- An UNLOOP is required for each nesting level before the definition may be EXITed.
+ An *unloop* is required for each nesting level before the definition may be *exited*.

 Control structres are compile time words with no interpretation semantics.
 They can be used only in compilation mode, that is inside a word definition.